vipulnaik/working-drafts/lesswrong/coronavirus-california-case-growth-rate.md

 a similar drop persist, that might mean that we are finally seeing the lagged effects of escalating to level 2 or level 3.
 A week after that we should see a drop in the growth rate of confirmed positive cases.

+*Addendum 2020-04-01*: In the above para, I noted a sharp drop in the incremental number of tests a day.
+The reduced number has been sustained over the days since then, but it's hard to get a clear idea because CDPH is also making adjustments to address double-counting of tests.
+Nonetheless, tentative evidence is consistent with (but doesn't strongly support) the idea that the growth of true eventually-asymptomatic cases slowed down a few weeks ago.

 ### Is the data good enough to know whether level 2 is sufficient, or whether we need level 3?